ShawonBarman/strict/.github/ISSUE_TEMPLATE/article-request.md

 # A Small Description

-# How soon do you need it?
+# How soon do you read it?